Dry Tortugas: from seaplane to snorkeling

 The next day (our last) we ate the best meal I had on our vacation at Pepe's.
 It was an old, off-beat restaurant with very tasty breakfasts.
 Then we packed up, got on the plane, and took off to come home.
 Southernmost Point, Mile 0, party town: yep, they all define Key West.

-I have learned in the past three years the three magic words to raise my son's excitement level toward vacationing with us: 1) friend (as in "you can bring one along"); 2) East Coast (as in Florida); and 3) surfing (as in waves, not Web).
+I have learned in the past three years the three magic words to raise my son's excitement level toward vacationing with us: 1) friend (as in "you can bring one along"); 2) East Coast (as in Florida); and 3) surfing (as in waves, not the Web).

 Our favorite place to surf is the Treasure Coast, particularly St. Lucie County, so that's where we headed.
 Aaron, who has been surfing since age 11, needed his technique tweaked, although he'd never admit it.
 I suggested a lesson.
 He disputed.
-I signed him up with Florida Surf Lessons.
+I signed him up for a lesson.
 He protested.
 I wanted to gauge the school's abilities with beginners as well as "seasoned" surfers such as Aaron, so I suggested he bring along a friend with "dry feet" (an un-anointed surfer).
 He suggested Brittany.
 I balked; I wasn't sure she had "the stuff."
 He insisted that she was dying to learn.
 And that's how the three of us landed on Jensen Beach in Dad's pickup with two surfboards sticking out the tailgate.

 Because Florida teen vacations include staying up late and sleeping in, it's always best to book accommodations that thusly accommodate.
 Vistana Beach Club, with its roomy two-bedroom suites, fit the bill.
 Best of all, it was as close as you could get to the water and the rolling, booming waves looked awesome right off our balcony, teasing the teens into a frenzy when we arrived.

-Vistana's is near a number of small, family-appropriate restaurants, and more importantly, to Sunrise Surf Shop.
+Vistana Beach Club is near a number of small, family-appropriate restaurants, and more importantly, to Sunrise Surf Shop.
 For, as I have discovered, the greatness of a surfing destination depends on more than the size and glassiness of the waves.
 The number of quality surf shops figures importantly.
 So after a visit to Sunrise and tasty pizza at Brock's Surfside Grill & Pizza, we rested up for early (by teen standards) 9 a.m. lessons.

 Geoff, owner of the surf school and Brittany's instructor, and Jason, Aaron's intermediate instructor, met us in the parking lot of Waveland Public Beach, appropriately named for our surfing safari.
 The kids were as pumped as the waves and once fitted with wet suits, began their individualized lessons.
 On the beach, Brittany learned about types, shapes and dynamics of surfboards while Aaron learned what mistakes he was making waxing his board.
 Brittany practiced springing up on the sturdy foam board Geoff had provided; Aaron and Jason hit the waves, using the ocean to carry them out to the big breakers.